Names, Debts & Wills

 Name Changes

-If you took your spouse’s last name during your spousal relationship, or began using a double or hyphenated surname, you might want to change your last name when your spousal relationship ends.
-In Saskatchewan eHealth deals with name changes.
+If you took your spouse’s last name during your spousal relationship, you might want to change your last name when your relationship ends.
+In Saskatchewan, eHealth deals with name changes.

-• the last name that you were using at the time your spousal relationship ended, or
+- the last name that you were using at the time your spousal relationship ended

-• the last name you were using immediately before entering into the relationship, or
+- the last name you were using immediately before entering into the relationship

 You do not need to apply or pay any fee to change your name to any of the above choices.
-Individuals who change their name as a result of a spousal relationship ending can change their name back to one of the above choices at any time.
-If you want to change your name to something other than one of the above choices you must make an application and pay a required fee.
+People who change their name as a result of a spousal relationship ending can do so at any time.
+If you want to change your name to something other than one of the above choices, you must make an application and pay a required fee.

-Individuals who were in a spousal relationship that was not a legal marriage must, however, file a declaration with eHealth confirming that the spousal relationship has ended.
+People who were spouses but not legally married must, however, file a declaration with eHealth confirming that the spousal relationship has ended.

 Debts & Credit